FeruzaShokirjonovna/tax-calculator/README.md

 ## Deployment To Heroku

-he project was deployed to [Heroku](https://www.heroku.com).
-To deploy, please follow the process below:
+The project was deployed to [Heroku](https://www.heroku.com).

-To deploy Your App to Heroku, you have to :
+To deploy the App to Heroku, you have to :
 - Create a Heroku account.
 - From the dashboard select create new app.
 - Enter a name for your app, it needs to be unique, and select your region then press create app.